Is WordPress down for you, or is everyone experiencing unresponsiveness or server downtime?

 PHP memory limits can also cause WordPress blog downtime if you get an error message like “Allowed memory size of 33554422 bytes exhausted.
 This could be related to the PHP memory limit.

-By default, WordPress allocates 32MB memory limits, but some hosts increase this to 64 MB.
+WordPress allocates 32MB memory limits by default, but some hosts increase this to 64 MB.
 Page builders like Elementor use a lot of memory to function; if you do not prepare for it, you may get the WordPress Memory Limit Exhausted Error message.

 What you need to do is to increase WordPress PHP memory limits.
 For more information on how to do this, read this guide.